Code-Institute-Submissions/ucd-milestone-project-4/README.md

 In the footer, I put a list of upcoming tour dates, a newsletter for the user to sign up to, and social media links.
 The Music Page shows album covers and provides a way for the user to listen to the band's music.
 Again, header and footer are the same.
 The Band Page has a picture of each band member along with an image of the instrument they played in the band, followed by a brief bio on each member.
 Again, header and footer are the same.
-The Book Us Page plays a video of the band and displays a booking form for the user to enter their details and enquire about potential dates.
+The Book Us Page plays a video of the band after clicking the button, and displays a booking form for the user to enter their details and enquire about potential dates.
 Again, header and footer are the same.

 ## Features
 ### Existing Features